Niclas70/Solar-Plant-Forecaster/README.md

-# Solar-Plant-Forecaster
+# Solar Plant Forecaster

-1. Solar-Plant-Forecaster
+Final project for the Building AI course

-This is project to conclude the course Building AI
+## Summary

 The idea with the project is to create a tool too forecast energy production from a solar plant to know coming available energy and need of external energy inflow.
 This enables a way to control usage and storage of energy to control the buying and selling of electric energy.